tant2002/NetLogo-Supermarket-Queue-Model/README.md

 This parameter determine behaviour of cashiers in the system.
 In case average queue length in store is less than this value, the cashier close checkout (server).
 Note, that  cashier will remain in checkout until last customer from current queue will be served.
 Closed checkout means no new customer can join to the queue assign to checkout.
 #### cashier-return-time
 Value in minutes (ticks).
 This parameter determine time the cashier need to switch from backoffice to checkout.
 In other words: it takes "cashier-return-time"  minutes to go from backoffice to checkout and open it.
+#### customer-arrival-input-file
+The parameter contain path to the file with data necessary generate customer arrivals - see description of customer-arrival-input-file-store1.csv above.
+#### customer-basket-payment-input-file
+The parameter contain path to the file with data necessary assign basket size and  method of payment to the customers – see description of customer-basket-payment-input-file-store1.csv file above.
+#### cashier-arrival-input-file
+The parameter contain work schedule of cashiers - see description of cashier-arrival-input-file-store1.csv file above.
+#### customer-output-directory
+It determines the directory in which the result files with customers data will be saved.
+The files contain data separately for each agent - customer.
+To avoid problems with processing big size file one simulation may generate many files.
+The file example name  "customers-output-file_1_0_17_121245576AM13-gru-2020.csv" - first three numbers in the name means picking-line-strategy, jockeying-strategy and experiment number chosen in simulation.
+#### cashier-output-directory
+It determines the directory in which the result files with cashier data will be saved.
+The files contain data separately for each agent - cashier.
+To avoid problems with processing big size file one simulation may generate many files.
+The file example name  "customers-output-file_1_0_17_121245576AM13-gru-2020.csv" - first three numbers in the name means picking-line-strategy, jockeying-strategy and experiment number chosen in simulation.
 #### number-of-servers
 It determine number of checkouts that are available to be open on the store.
 #### single-queue?